 The Piper J3 Cub is a very different airplane from the Cessna 172p and the Cherokee Warrior II.
-The Cessna 172p and the Cherokee Warrior II are front wheel airplanes.
-While the Piper J3 Cub is a tail wheel airplane.
+The Cessna 172p and the Cherokee Warrior II are nose-wheel airplanes, while the Piper J3 Cub is a tail wheel airplane.
 Take off and landing with tail wheel airplanes is more difficult.
 You have to tightly use the rudder pedals when rolling over the runway.
 The yoke often needs to be pulled backwards to the maximum.
-I'll discuss this more thoroughly once I get more experience and knowledge about tail wheel airplanes.
-The Piper J3 Cub should be a good introduction and it is quite easy to take off and land provided you follow an appropriate procedure.
-Stall speed seems to be a little below 40 mph (the airspeed indicator is in mph) (about 27 knots according to the HUD).
-I guess an appropriate speed to rise in the air is a little above 50 mph.
+The Piper J3 Cub is a good introduction to tail-wheel aircraft and it is quite easy to take off and land provided you follow an appropriate procedure.
+Stall speed seems to be a little below 40 mph (the airspeed indicator is in mph) (about 27 knots).
+Take-off is below 50 mph.